GigaSwapFinance/GigaSwapAudit/docs/asset_lockers/Erc721/Erc721Locker.md

 function unlockTime(uint256 id) external view returns (uint256)
 ```

-time when the position will be unlocked
+time when the position will be unlocked (only full unlock)

 #### Parameters